SarahAlhugail/SDA_Final_Project/README.md

 I choose this model and I optimized it using GridSearchCV to achieve a better result

 ---
-# Here is the final Result :
+# Here is the Final Result :

  ![image](https://github.com/SarahAlhugail/SDA_Final_Project/blob/main/Image/finalresult.png)